 7 Ways to Reduce Employee Turnover

 - Acknowledge the gap between for-profit and nonprofit pay scales.
-Since compensation in nonprofits is usually lower than in the business world, what can you do to bridge or negate that compensation gap stigma?
+Since compensation in nonprofits is usually lower than in the business world, what can you do to negate that compensation gap stigma?
 Can you provide personal and professional development opportunities for key staff and volunteers?
 This might help them value their participation in your agency more widely than just by compensation.
 Training, conferences, workshops, and individual personal growth coaching can help people feel they are being adequately compensated above and beyond salary, etc.

 - Get feedback from those that leave before they leave.
 Do you (or someone else in your organization) conduct exit interviews with departing staff and volunteers to learn why they decided to leave?
 If so, do any patterns emerge?
 Compensation levels, poor working conditions, excessive workload, safety issues, lack of respect, etc. can all lead to an employee leaving.
 If you see reasons repeated among individuals, how can you address these patterns?
 If you’re not conducting exit interviews, could you start to collect feedback from employees who are leaving?

 - Create better job descriptions.
-Do your job descriptions and job postings accurately describe the duties the applicant is expected to perform?
+Do your job descriptions accurately describe the duties the applicant is expected to perform?
 And beyond the actual job requirements, do you paint a picture of the culture of your nonprofit?
 Do you make it clear the type of individual that would fit well into your organization?
 What characteristics would best fit your agency?